ShaojieJiang/lit-seq/README.md

 ## Run test or interact with our pretrained model

-The pretrained checkpoints used in the CT paper are already uploaded to Hugging Face Hub, so you can easily reproduce the results reported in our paper.
+The pretrained checkpoints used in paper [1] are now on Hugging Face Hub, so you can easily reproduce the results reported in our paper, or `interact` with our pretained models.

 For reproducing the test results, or interacting with the GPT2-small model finetuned on Wikitext-103:

 `python lit --config-name lm backbone.pretrained_model_name_or_path=NeuralNotwork/gpt2-ct stage=[test | interact]`

+Interacting with a language model, you can get continuations to your input prefix.

 For the BlenderBot dialogue model:

 `python lit --config-name dialogue_multi backbone.pretrained_model_name_or_path=NeuralNotwork/blenderbot-400M-ct stage=[test | interact]`

-If you don't need the log in W&B, add `log=False` to the above commands.

-In the `interact` mode, you can interact with the pretained models.
-With a language model, you can get continuations to your input prefix; with a dialogue model, you can get responses to your input message.
+Interacting with a dialogue model, you can get responses to your input message.

+If you don't need the W&B logging, add `log=False` to the above commands.

 ## Training